HARSHITMISHRA655/hackCBS_6.0/README.md

  ## TON:

   * Integration of **TON Keeper** and **TON related** Wallets.
   * Deployed all the Smart Contracts on TON Blockchain.
-ALl the addresses of the wallets are as followed:
+All the addresses of the wallets are as follows:
-  * All the information related to Token's(Loyalty and  Brand) transactions are stored on TON's Blockchain.
+  * All the information related to Token's(Loyalty and  Brand) transactions is stored on TON's Blockchain.

  ## Circle API: